ZeroWang030221/Space-Efficient-Quantum-Algorithm-for-Elliptic-Curve-Discrete-Logarithms-with-Resource-Estimation/README.md

-# Quantum Algorithm for Elliptic Curve Discrete Logarithms with Space Efficient Point Addition
+# Quantum Algorithm for Elliptic Curve Discrete Logarithms with Space-Efficient Point Addition

 This repository contains Qiskit code for resource estimation of the space-efficient quantum modular inversion and affine point-addition circuits used in elliptic-curve discrete logarithm settings.